Level/web-stream/README.md

 An _entry_ is an array with two elements: a `key` and `value`.
 This allows piping a readable `EntryStream` into a writable `BatchStream`.
 Writing `[key, value]` is the same as writing `{ key, value }`.

-For smaller data sets, operations with type `'del'` are mostly useful for deleting keys that are non-contiguous (a, c) or unordered (c, a, b).
-If they are contiguous (a, b, c) then `db.clear({ gte: 'a', lte: 'c' })` is the faster alternative.

 The `db` argument must be an `abstract-level` database.
 The optional `options` object may contain:

 - `highWaterMark` (number, default 500): the maximum number of operations to buffer internally before committing them to the database with `db.batch()`.
 No data will be committed until `highWaterMark` is reached or until the stream is closing.
 Increasing `highWaterMark` can improve throughput at the cost of memory usage and at risk of blocking the JavaScript event loop while `db.batch()` is copying data.